Revitalizing Multivariate Time Series Forecasting: Learnable Decomposition with Inter-Series Dependencies and Intra-Series Variations Modeling: Methodology

 Therefore, this initialization results in the central position of the convolutional kernel having the maximum weight, while the edge positions of the kernel have relatively smaller weights.
 This is typically beneficial for convolutional layers to be more sensitive to the central position when recognizing specific features.
 Given a multivariate time series input $X_{embed} \in \mathbb{R}^{N \times D}$, where $N$ represents the dimensionality of channels, corresponding to the number of variables in the time series, and $D$ is the dimensionality of the embedding after positional and temporal encoding, to maintain the equivalence of sequence lengths before and after convolution, padding is employed using terminal values.
 So we get $X_{padded} \in \mathbb{R}^{N \times (D+K-1)}$, we split it into $N$ individual time series $x_{i} \in \mathbb{R}^{1 \times (D+K-1)}, \quad i = 1, 2, \ldots, N$.
 Subsequently, for each $x_{i}$, we apply a learnable 1D convolutional kernel with shared weights to extract its trend component denoted as $\hat{x_{i}}\in \mathbb{R}^{1 \times D}$.
 Subsequently, the convolutional outputs of all $\hat{x_{i}}$ are concatenated to form the resultant matrix $X_{Trend} \in \mathbb{R}^{N \times D}$.
 We get the seasonal part $X_{Seasonal} \in \mathbb{R}^{N \times D}$ by $X_{Seasonal} = X_{embed}-X_{Trend}$.
 The whole process can be summarized as

-\textbf{Trend part.} Given the smoother and more predicatble nature of the trend part, we employ a simple MLP for projection to derive the trend part's output akin to~\citep{zeng2023dlinear,wang2023micn}, which reads:
+\textbf{Trend part.} Given the smoother and more predictable nature of the trend part, we employ a simple MLP for projection to derive the trend part's output akin to~\citep{zeng2023dlinear,wang2023micn}, which reads:

-\textbf{Seasonal part.} Considering the suitability of the seasonal component for modelling inter-series dependencies and intra-series variations, we transform $X_{Seasonal} \in \mathbb{R}^{N \times D}$ into two distinct embeddings: `Whole Series Embedding' and `Auto-regressive Embedding'.
-This facilitates the modelling and learning processes for the two patterns.
+\textbf{Seasonal part.} Considering the suitability of the seasonal component for modeling inter-series dependencies and intra-series variations, we transform $X_{Seasonal} \in \mathbb{R}^{N \times D}$ into two distinct embeddings: `Whole Series Embedding' and `Auto-regressive Embedding'.
+This facilitates the modeling and learning processes for the two patterns.